 As to the Civil Rights bill, we are clearly of the opinion that it does not apply; that it was intended merely to secure to citizens of every race and color the same civil rights and privileges as are enjoyed by white citizens; and not to enlarge or modify the rights or privileges of white citizens themselves.
-The Fourteenth Amendment is much broader in its terms, and must be examined with more attention and care.20 that passage from his opinion.
+The Fourteenth Amendment is much broader in its terms, and must be examined with more attention and care.

+That was what Bradley said on June 10, 1870.
+The next day he changed his mind and deleted that passage from his opinion.
 It appears in the published report of the case, but in brackets and taken from Myra Bradwell's report on the case in the Chicago Legal News.
 On June 11, Bradley appended a note to his original opinion saying that he had spoken "somewhat hastily."
 On reflection, he decided that the Civil Rights Act had been written to reach the same object as the Fourteenth Amendment.
-The Civil Rights Act, he said, "must be construed as furnishing additional guarantees and remedies to secure" privileges and immunities.21
+The Civil Rights Act, he said, "must be construed as furnishing additional guarantees and remedies to secure" privileges and immunities.